-The description above has certain similarities to the actual policy situation in the EU, but there are also significant differences.
-In particular, although the electricity sector accounts for a majority of EU ETS emissions, the system also covers other energy producing sectors and most energy-intensive industries.
+The description above has certain similarities to the actual policy situation in the EU, but there are also some differences.
+For instance, although the electricity sector accounts for a majority of EU ETS emissions, the system also covers other energy producing sectors and most energy-intensive industries.
 Moreover, the EU ETS comprises all member states, not only the Western European ones.
 However, the objective of this study is not to mimic the EU ETS as such, but to get a better understanding of how different ways of allocating free quotas may have an influence on the electricity market.

 We distinguish between two alternative sets of policy scenarios.
-The two sets correspond to the two cases analysed in Section 2 above, i.e., Case A and Case B (see Table 1).
+The two sets correspond to the two cases analyzed in Section 2 above, i.e., Case Common and Case Fixed (see Table 1).
 We assume throughout that there is no auctioning in the ETS, i.e., all issued quotas are allocated to the installations.
-For reasons of exposition we first present a set of scenarios corresponding to Case B, where we assume that the price of CO2 is identical across countries and sectors.
-This requires that the common CO2 tax for non-ETS sectors in all countries and the allocation factor for the ETS (i.e., electricity) sector are adjusted so that the ETS price equals the CO2 tax and total emissions across countries and sectors equal the joint Kyoto target.
-With unconditional or lump sum allocation of quotas (or alternatively auctioning of quotas), this outcome will be cost-effective and equal to a scenario with a uniform CO2-tax across all sectors and countries in Western Europe.
+For reasons of exposition we first present a set of scenarios corresponding to Case Common, where we assume that the price of CO2 is identical across countries and sectors.
+This requires that the common CO2 tax for non-ETS sectors in all countries and the allocation parameter (e.g., γ under OBA, cf. Section 2) for the ETS (i.e., electricity) sector are adjusted so that the ETS price equals the CO2 tax and total emissions across countries and sectors equal the joint Kyoto target.
+13 With unconditional or lump sum allocation of quotas (or alternatively auctioning of quotas), this outcome will be cost-effective and equal to a scenario with a uniform CO2-tax across all sectors and countries in Western Europe.
 If quotas are allocated differently, however, the outcome may be different.
-In particular, the share of emissions between the electricity sector and the rest-sector may depend on the chosen allocation mechanism.
+In particular, the share of emissions between the electricity sector and the rest-sector may depend on the chosen allocation